 We rated, reviewed, & compared 23 of the best solid state drives across various budgets.
 These top SSDs and NVME M.2 drives are perfect for gamers or anyone else looking for incredibly fast computer storage.

 If you’ve been living in a cave for the past five years and you’ve just re-entered into society, then you probably haven’t heard of solid state drives.
 Don’t worry… I’m here to get you back up to speed… Solid state drives are basically storage devices much like mechanical hard drives.
-They hold all of the data and information on your computer.
+They hold large amounts of data and information for your computer.

 All that extra speed means that your computer will boot up faster, your files will be opened more quickly, and your programs, applications, and games will load up in a fraction of the time.

-While a Solid State Drive isn’t going to give you gains in your frame rates, it will dramatically increase the speed in which programs and applications open up, data will load (and your games, too, if they’re stored on your SSD), and significantly cut down on waiting time.
+While in most cases, a Solid State Drive won’t increase your frame rates, it will dramatically increase the speed in which programs and applications open up, data will load (and your games, too, if they’re stored on your SSD), which willl significantly cut down on waiting time.